ahives/Machete/docs/using-machete/configure-machete.md

 builder.RegisterType<RegisterMachetteCore>().As<IRegisterMacheteCore>().SingleInstance();
 ```

-...or you can do it the hard way
+...or you can do it the hard way by rolling your own Singleton code like this...

 ```csharp
 public sealed class MacheteSingleton